sohiniroybrandeis/cosi217/README.md

 ### File structure:
 - notebook (directory)
+  - model.py: Database model logic.
-  - model.py: Flask application that can opens up a website to create, add, delete, or search for a note, as well as display and comment on them.
+  - routes.py: Flask application that can opens up a website to create, add, delete, or search for a note, as well as display and comment on them.
   - static (directory)
     -   styles.css: CSS styles for Flask application.
     -   toggle.js: Javascript code for toggling buttons